Optimal Auction Design with Contingent Payments and Costly Verification: Principal's program

 subject to the following constraints, for each agent $i$:

-The principal's objective sums across each agent $i$ the expected payment made by agent $i$ (including transfers, royalties, and penalties) net the principal's expected cost from auditing agent $i$.
-This objective is computed under the assumption that all agents participate in the mechanism and report truthfully at each stage.
-The constraints ensure that this assumed behavior forms an equilibrium.
+In the principal's objective, the $i$-th term in the summation is the expected payment made by agent $i$ (including transfers, royalties, and penalties) net of the principal's expected cost of auditing agent $i$.
+Technically, some of the constraints are relaxations of the full incentive constraints, as we describe below.
+We will solve this relaxed problem and then confirm that our solution satisfies the full incentive constraints.

-The constraint \eqref{IC2} captures incentive compatibility for the winner of the asset at the income-reporting stage.\footnote{In particular, \eqref{IC2} considers agent $i$'s inference (about other agents' type reports) from the principal's decision to allocate the asset to him.
-Technically, \eqref{IC2} does not consider agent $i$'s inference from the upfront transfer that he is charged.
-We formulate the problem in this way because the principal could delay transfer payments until after all reports are solicited.
-In our solution, the auditing and penalty rules for the winner do not depend on the other agents' type reports.
-Therefore, the transfers in our mechanism can be revealed up front without introducing any profitable deviations.} Suppose that type $\th_i$ reports truthfully.
+The constraint \eqref{IC2} captures incentive compatibility for the winner of the asset at the income-reporting stage.\footnote{In particular, \eqref{IC2} takes into account agent $i$'s inference (about the other agents' type reports) from winning the asset.
+The constraint \eqref{IC2} does not take into account agent $i$'s further inference from the upfront transfer that he is charged.
+Thus, \eqref{IC2} is technically a relaxation of the income-reporting incentive constraint.
+In our solution of the relaxed problem, the reporting, auditing, and penalty rules for the winner are all independent of the other agents' type reports.
+Thus, the winner does not benefit from learning the others' type reports.} Suppose that type $\th_i$ reports truthfully.
 If $Q_i ( \th_i) > 0$, then there is a positive probability that agent $i$ wins the asset.
 In this case, the constraint \eqref{IC2} ensures that if agent $i$ wins the asset, it is optimal for him to truthfully report his income realization, whatever its value.
 If $Q_i(\th_i) = 0$, then \eqref{IC2} automatically holds---both sides equal zero by the definition of $u_i$.\footnote{A similar approach is followed in the definition of Bayes correlated equilibrium \citep[Definition 1, p.~493]{BergemannMorris2016}.}